marsch/Architecture/evaluations/Connector(Component)QualityGuidelines.md

 1. License file
 1. Changelog

-## Semantic Convention for API-Component Mapping
+## Semantic Convention for API-Connector Mapping

-It is important to define common rules on how an integration component respond to and perform actions on generic actions on a domain object.
+It is important to define common rules on how an connector respond to and perform actions on generic actions on a domain object.

 In general, any action or trigger should only make requests to one API endpoint